rapid7/insightconnect-plugins/plugins/broadcom_symantec_endpoint_protection/help.md

 # Version History

+* 2.0.0 - Update Connection to add `ssl_verify` parameters to enable SSL verification on HTTP requests
 * 1.0.3 - Update SDK to version to 5.4.4 | Update aiohttp to 3.9.2
 * 1.0.2 - Update Blacklist action to not accept SHA256 hashes
 * 1.0.1 - Workflow usability fixes